 When you decide you want to start a new website or blog, it’s easy to get overwhelmed.
 There are a lot of options out there.
 Besides choosing appropriate hosting providers and selecting a fantastic blog name, there may be no more important decision than picking the platform for your blog content.

-Specifically, we’re talking about content management systems here, or CMS for short.
+Specifically, we’re talking about a content management system, or CMS for short.
 A CMS is a platform that allows users to create content and build websites without having in-depth technical knowledge.

-Many platforms make it possible to build a professional-looking website without ever touching a line of code.
+Many platforms make it possible to build a professional-looking website without ever touching a line of code, which is helpful for bloggers and small businesses.

 So, if you want to know which of our two content management systems will come out on top in the Wix vs WordPress platform choice showdown, read on.